zogzog/cubicweb/doc/book/en/development/profiling/index.rst

 This command sorts and uniquifies queries so that it's easy to see where is the hot spot that needs optimization.

-Having said all this, it would probably be worth talking about the **fetch_attrs** attribute you can define in your entity classes because it can greatly reduce the number of queries executed.
-XXX say more about it XXX
+Do not neglect to set the **fetch_attrs** attribute you can define in your entity classes because it can greatly reduce the number of queries executed (see :ref:`FetchAttrs`).

 You should also know about the **profile** option in the ``all-in-on.conf``.
 If set, this option will make your application run in an `hotshot`_ session and